-Cannabis Side Effects & Adverse Events: Here’s What You Need to Know
+Cannabis Side Effects: Here’s What You Need to Know

 Cannabis Has Limitations, As Any Drug Does, Mainly its Side Effects

 As medical cannabis use continues to grow more widespread across the United States and the world at large, so is the realization that as beneficial as it is, cannabis is no “silver bullet.”
 Despite its clinical versatility and efficacy, cannabis and cannabinoid therapy have limitations, a major one being side effects, just like any other drug.
 In the end, it is up to the healthcare professional and the patient to weigh the risks and rewards of cannabis side effects versus other forms of treatment.

 When Weighing Risk vs. Reward, Consider Cannabis’ Safety Profile

 However, it is important to take into consideration the wide safety profile and therapeutic index that medical cannabis has, especially relative to many other drugs (both legal and illegal).1,2 For this reason alone, this believes medical cannabis should be considered as a first-line treatment before more dangerous drugs with more narrow therapeutic indexes and higher liabilities for abuse, dependency, and addiction (i.e., opioids, benzodiazepines, and barbiturates).